 Please note that some of our links are affiliate links, which means at no additional cost to you, we will earn a commission if you click through & make a purchase.
 Happy clicking!

-Franklin looks so cute, enjoying his hike romping through the tall grass- but it’s what you DON’T see that can really hurt him- TICKS!
+Franklin looks so cute, enjoying his hike romping through the tall grass- but it’s what you CAN’T see that can really hurt him- TICKS!

-During the past few years, ticks have been just AWFUL & getting worse!
-While our little cockapoo Benjamin only had a few ticks during his whole life, our cocker spaniel Franklin used to get a few every single hike!
+For the past few years, ticks have been just AWFUL and getting worse!
+While our first little cockapoo Benjamin only had a few ticks during his whole lifetime, our cocker spaniel Franklin used to get them every single hike!

-I even had to pluck one out of own my arm last year.
+I’ve even had to pluck one out of own my arm.
 No fun!

 The What, When, How of Ticks

 Ticks are arachnids with eight legs and a voracious, bloody appetite.
-They are most active & plentiful in spring and fall, but we have seen them year-round here in Pennsylvania.
+They are most active and plentiful in spring and fall, but these days, we see them year-round here in Pennsylvania.

 Their bites can be harmless…but they can also carry a bunch of awful diseases outlined by the Centers for Disease Control and Prevention, like Lyme disease and Rocky Mountain spotted fever.
 All of these start with different types of rashes, including the most common in our area- an expanding bulls-eye rash at the bite site.

-The University of Rhode Island’s TickEncounter Resource Center has a complete guide to identifying tick types- plus a ton of other helpful & interesting information & photos if you in search of more details.
+The University of Rhode Island’s TickEncounter Resource Center has a complete guide to identifying tick types- plus a ton of other interesting facts and photos if you’d like more information.

 Protecting Pets from Ticks